streaver/vue-preferences/README.md

   }
 ```

-This will basically map to your computed property `isDarkMode` the value you have stored in localStorage under the key `isDarkModeEnabled`.
-Here you are explicitly
-mapping the localStorage key `isDarkModeEnabled` (that we will be creating for you)
-with your `isDarkMode` property.
+This will basically map your computed property `isDarkMode` to the value you have stored in localStorage under the key `isDarkModeEnabled`.
+Here you are explicitly mapping the localStorage key `isDarkModeEnabled` (that we will be creating for you) with your `isDarkMode` computed property.

 #### Multiple preferences at the same time

-We have two possible ways to create **multiple** `vue-preferences` properties at a time: `The Array Way` or `The Object Way`.
+We have two possible ways to create **multiple** `vue-preferences` properties at a time: the _Array_ way or the _Object_ way.

-#### The Array Way
+#### The Array way

 Suppose you want to create two properties `translatedTo` and `isZoomed`.
-In the
-`Array` way you could achieve it by doing:
+In the _Array_ way, you could achieve that by doing:

 ```js
   computed: {